Visiting Ek Balam Maya Ruins

 What is the cenote like at Ek Balam?

 There is a cenote that is near to the ruin site.
 This is an added adventure just waiting for you.
 If you are wanting to just see a cenote, it is not as fun as jumping in and enjoying a small swim and cool off.
 It is interesting to see though and will be a tranquil part of your day.
-Not too many people visit and you can find yourself here with just a few people.
-This cenote is different then the one that tours stop at for Chichen Itza, so you will have a unique experience here.
+Not too many people visit, and you can find yourself here with just a few people.
+This cenote is different than the one that tours stop at for Chichen Itza, so you will have a unique experience here.

 Basic entrance is 70 pesos per person.
 Keep your ticket to show after the road to get there and show it again.
-There are packages that offer all inclusive activities like the bikes to the cenote, zip line across the cenote and rappelling.
+There are packages that offer all-inclusive activities like the bikes to the cenote, zip line across the cenote and rappelling.
 These combined activities are offered once you get to El Balam.
-Most likely you will not want to do everything and you have to decide if it is a good value to get all or some of the add-ons.
+Most likely you will not want to do everything, and you have to decide if it is a good value to get all or some of the add-ons.

 The bikes might be nice to get to the cenote if you don’t feel like walking.
-It is a good 14 minute walk down a dirt road to the cenote.
+It is a good 14-minute walk down a dirt road to the cenote.
 It is however semi shaded form the hot sun.
 If you wanted to take a bike taxi or rent a bike, this is possible here at added cost.
 Ask at the booth for package prices with transportation.

 This cenote is deep and has dark deep water.
 You can just imagine what monsters are waiting for you under the water (but there are not except small catfish like fish that live there).
 The cenote has a rope swing where you can jump off into the water as well.